Harley Sportster 883 as a beginners bike?

 Weight is key to just about every measurable aspect of motoring: acceleration, handling, braking, fuel economy, just to name a few...
 In most cases, the lighter, the better and the Harley Sportster is far from light.

 Particularly for beginners.
 Why?
-Because heavier bikes just make everything harder.
-Harder to corner, harder to park, U-turn, get out of a tricky spot, harder to pick up if you drop it (either off the stand or otherwise).
+Because simple physics make heavier bikes more difficult to handle.
+If you drop it (either off the stand or otherwise) picking up the motorcycle is something you'll have to contend with.
 About the only thing a heavy bike has to offer is stability where a superlight motorcycle can be a bit twitchy over bumps or cross-winds.

-If you're fortunate enough not to get into any trouble at all when beginning to ride a bike, a heavier bike will just make things harder for you.
+If you're fortunate enough not to get into any trouble at all when beginning to ride a bike, a heavier bike will just make things a bit harder for you.

-The Sportster's brakes are not particularly good and matched with that amount of heft the braking performance is pretty underwhelming in comparison with modern standards.
+The Sportster's brakes are not particularly good.
+When matched with that amount of heft the braking performance is pretty underwhelming in comparison with modern standards.
 In emergency braking situations, I found myself looking for gaps rather than trying to pull up short.
+Harley also only recently started adding abs to the Sporster - so if you are grab-happy best look for an ABS-equipped model.

 Lean angles are adequate on most models unless you've picked up something 'slammed' (like a Sportster 48) in which case you'll be sweating every round-about you'll see.
 However, even the low Harley Sportster can be picked up a bit by changing out the rear shocks for something taller.

 Is there anything about an 883 that is good for beginners?
-Yes, sure.
+Absolutely.

 Enough has been mentioned about maybe why not consider the 883 for your first bike.
 Nevertheless, there are a few good reasons why they can be considered.
 Straight out of the shop, they aren't very powerful - so the mediocre brakes won't matter so much, and it will take a lot of provoking to get to problematic speeds.